mellomepmime/magicbots18504.github.io/website.md

 As we went on, we changed to a mecanum drivetrain because we also had 2 years of experience with it, so it would be easier to program.
 All in all, our final drive train is a GoBilda Mecanum Drivetrain using the Gobilda Strafer Kit.
 Here is a picture of our drivetrain:

-### Arm

-### Claw

 ## Software

 ## Fundraising

-### Krispy Kreme

 In previous years, we did not have as much fundraising as we would like.
 Since we realized that all expenses should be made up for, we decided to fundraise much more this season.

 One way we have fundraised for our team is Krispy Kreme Fundraisers.
-On their website, we discovered that they had a fundraising program for orginizations to raise money.
-After deciding to join this program, we emailed Krispy Kreme about joining the program.
+On their website, we discovered that they had a fundraising program for organizations to raise money.
+There is a very convenient program called Digital Dozens which allows online fundraising, and involves sending coupons to customers, at a discounted price for them.
+We manage to buy a dozen doughnuts for $6.50, and spend this money  After deciding to join this program, we emailed Krispy Kreme about joining the program.
+Krispy Kreme raised us around

 ## Outreach